Whoogle Docker Guide

 sudo docker-compose up -d

-You are ready to discover the devices in your LAN, the service will be running in 0.0.0.0:5000 or localhost:5000 if you use the configuration file as it is provided.
+You are ready to use Whoogle in any device at home, the service will be running in 0.0.0.0:5000 or localhost:5000 if you use the configuration file as it is provided.

 If you have deployed it in one device at home, you can use it from any other connected at the same router, just use the internal IP of the device in which you made the deployment.